ManJ0405/CS4486_project/README.md

 ## Project Overview
 This project implements a Convolutional Neural Network (CNN) for the classification of dermoscopic images into eight different diagnostic categories of skin cancer.
 The model is trained to identify various types of skin lesions from medical images, which is crucial for early detection and diagnosis of skin cancer.

-## lastest update
+## Latest Update
+- 17/12/2025: Use GPU to train model with two different data augmentation methods, first one has the best performance, saved as best_skin_model_fine_tune_1_1.keras
-- 06/12-2025: Add data augmentation, improve the pre-process and apply transfer learning(Not enough ram, need to adjust the model)
+- 06/12/2025: Add data augmentation, improve the pre-process and apply transfer learning (Not enough RAM, need to adjust the model)
-- 04/08/2025: model lazy learning, low accuracy(f1-score = 0.12)
+- 04/08/2025: Model lazy learning, low accuracy (f1-score = 0.12)

 ## Dataset
 The dataset consists of dermoscopic images categorized into eight different classes: